OpenBricks/openbricks/DOCS/README_en.txt

 the GEEXBOX tree with make pxe.

-Then you should edit the file /tftpboot/GEEXBOX/boot/pxelinux.cfg/default to set nfsroot to the right NFS path to the GEEXBOX tree.
+Then you should edit the file /tftpboot/GEEXBOX/boot/pxelinux.cfg/default to configure NFS or SMB settings as shown in example above.

-Finaly set up your NFS to export the GEEXBOX tree with a /etc/exports containing something like this :
+When using NFS, set up your NFS to export the GEEXBOX tree with a /etc/exports containing something like this :

 /tftpboot/GEEXBOX (ro)